The Objectives of Inventory Management: Techniques, Challanges and Process in Detail!

 Stock & Inventory Tracker Excel Template:

-This “Stock In and Out Template” is constructed by 5 parts: the dashboard, the item list, the received products, sales, and settings.
+This “Stock In and Out Template” is constructed in 5 parts: the dashboard, the item list, the received products, sales, and settings.
 You basically input your data into the template and arrange them among the sections, then review your overall inventory report after all the purchases and sales.
+Someka has also a Google Sheet version of this template.
+Check Stock and Inventory Tracker Google Sheets Template for an online tool with access from all devices and a simultaneous work option.

 It is the custom settings part in which you can set the product descriptions, categories, and unit types.
 Once you filled the columns in settings, you can go to the item list and input the product information for each row.
 You write their code, category, or even initial quantity, alert level, and remarks.